Reduce and reuse

-- reducing food waste in the home (visit Love Food Hate Waste or Food Know How)
+- reducing food waste in the home (Love Food Hate Waste or Food Know How have lots of tips)

-- choosing to buy the item with the least amount of packaging or packaging that is recyclable
+- buying items with the least amount of packaging or packaging that is recyclable

-- avoiding disposable products and buying products which are durable, reusable and recyclable
+- avoiding disposable products and buying products which are durable, reusable or recyclable

 - repairing instead of replacing